IBM-Cloud/docs-services/services/ArriaNLG/index.md

 ## Narrative APIs
 **_Embed ready-made cutting-edge NLG content_**

 With Arria’s narrative services, you get a pre-written report for a particular domain.
 The narrative service takes in data, works out what matters and returns a narrative that is ready to go – onto your website, into your dashboard, wherever.
-For example, use our profit-and-loss service, and it will work out which aspects of your business are doing well and which areas are experiencing losses.
+For example, use our profit and loss service [coming soon], and it will work out which aspects of your business are doing well and which areas are experiencing losses.
 A market stress-testing narrative service can tell you how news of world events could impact your stock portfolio.
 Narrative services give you an instantly updateable report, in seconds.

 [**Learn more**](https://nlgapi.arria.com/){: new_window}